Six Die In Jakarta Riots After President Joko Widodo's Election Win Is Confirmed

 Widodo, who has called for unity in the wake of the hotly contested election, said he will not tolerate rioting.

 "There is no other option.
-The military and the police will carry out stern actions in accordance with the law," Jokowi said on Wednesday, according to The Jakarta Post.
+The military and the police will carry out stern actions in accordance with the law," Widodo said on Wednesday, according to The Jakarta Post.

 The violence followed official confirmation from Indonesia's General Elections Committee that Widodo had won the April election with 55.5% of the vote, to Subianto's 44.5%.
 The result largely echoed preliminary vote estimates from last month's election.
 But now officials say they've tabulated the vote from more than 800,000 polling places in the large and predominantly Muslim country.